Incontinence

 Other blood tests to assess the status of renal and endocrine functioning include:

-- Blood urea nitrogen (BUN)
+• Blood urea nitrogen (BUN)

-- Serum creatinine
+• Serum creatinine

-- Complete blood count (CBC)
+• Complete blood count (CBC)

-- Estimated glomerular filtration rate (which maybe done as part of a blood chemistry panel)
+• Estimated glomerular filtration rate (which may be done as part of a blood chemistry panel)

-- Fasting blood sugar
+• Fasting blood sugar

-- Hemoglobin A1C
+• Hemoglobin A1C

 PAD TEST

 A pad test is a noninvasive method used to measure the amount of urine lost in each incontinent episode and to determine the severity of urine incontinence.
 Pad tests can be done at home by having the patient wear pads continuously for 24–48 hours.
 The pad is weighed before and after an episode of incontinence.
 A one-hour pad test can be done in the clinical setting by inserting a predetermined amount of saline into the patient’s bladder before they are asked to perform a series of exercises.
-A pad test, however, will not distinguish between the different types of incontinence (Abrams et al., 2017).
+A pad test, however, will not distinguish between the different types of incontinence (Shenot, 2023).

 BLADDER DIARY